Can You Lose Weight by Jiggling Your Belly?

 Weight Loss Myths

 In the 2000s, the Federal Trade Commission took action against numerous marketers of "ab belts" for making false and misleading advertising claims to consumers.
 When investigating devices such as the AbTronic, AB Energizer, Ab Force, and Fast Abs, the FTC alleged that the false claim made by the manufacturers is that the devices yielded flat, washboard abs without exercise.
-ACE notes that there's still no conclusive proof that platform vibration machines are beneficial to the average healthy adult who wants to get in shape.
-It's best not to put your complete trust in vibration fitness training and get back to the basics of weight loss: aerobic exercise, strength training and a reduced calorie diet.

 Weight Loss Solution

 As a general rule, avoid exercise equipment that promises to deliver impressive results if you use it only a few minutes a day -- or that claims it's possible to spot reduce belly fat.
 For guaranteed weight loss and a trimmer tummy, get at least 150 minutes of moderately intense aerobic exercise a week.
 Pair that with strength training sessions at least twice a week for better results.
 But if you want to shrink belly fat and lose weight, more exercise is always better.
 Making sure you don't accumulate excess calories is also a vital part of successful weight loss.
-To lose 1 lb. of body weight each week, create a calorie deficit of 500 every day, either by cutting calories from your regular diet or increasing your level of physical activity.
+To lose 1 pound of body weight each week, create a calorie deficit of 500 calories every day, either by cutting calories from your regular diet or increasing your level of physical activity.